 She coughed, wiped her mouth, and Mock saw that her lips were so chapped they were bleeding.
 He should have brought his skin.
 His eyes fell to her breasts but she quickly pulled up her tunic with a small scowl.

 ‘I know where there’s water.’
 He didn’t give her a chance to hesitate before walking away.
 Moments later, he heard the crunch of ground litter behind, the idiot woman’s incessant gabbling.
 The two Paleskins maintained their distance: enemies behind, enemies ahead.
 He knew how that felt.
 He had felt it every day for the past five years.

-The trees stood guard high along the creek bed, their roots plunging deep into the soil and coiling along the edges of the banks like exposed tendons.
+The trees stood guard high along the creek bed, their roots plunging deep into the soil and coiling along the edges of the banks.
 It was dark now and the usually green water glowed blue against the moonlight.
 He looked up.
 The canopy pulled back along the water, revealing twinkling stars.
 A thin white cloud draped like a moth’s wing over the grey moon.
 He remembered seeing the sky that first night he stepped out into the world a free man again.
 A feeling he would never forget.
 His skin pimpled, feeling an echo of it now.
 It was strange how the sky could look so different through different eyes.

 The girl climbed carefully down the bank, leaving the woman to follow as she willed.
 Mock stood watching.
 She knelt by the edge, cupping handfuls of water into her mouth.
 So small and thin, not particularly smart, not even that pretty.
 If it weren’t for her youth and so few women around, he wouldn’t have noticed her.
-Nothing special and yet she was changing everything.
+Nothing special—and yet she was changing everything.

 ‘Don’t forget to wash that wound,’ he called down to her.